zhuzhuor/urlproxy/README.md

 For example, opening http://targetdomain.com.proxydomain.org/query you may access the real content at http://targetdomain.com/query.

-To test the functionality, you can run the script locally and open http://httpbin.org.127.0.0.1.xip.io:8888/get.
+You can run the script locally and open http://httpbin.org.127.0.0.1.xip.io:8888/get to test.
 (Thank 37signals for the great xip.io.)
 ### License

     Copyright (C) 2012 Bo Zhu http://zhuzhu.org